Leadership Team

 Tabitha started her career as a registered nurse, having graduated from Sir Sanford Fleming College in the Nursing Diploma Program.
 She has also received an Honours Business Administration degree from Trent University and a Master in Health Management from McMaster University.

-Sonya Pak, Health System Executive, Clinical
+Brian Pollard, Health System Executive, Clinical

 Dr. Ilan Lenga, Chief Information Officer and Regional Chief Medical Information Officer, Central East Ontario Clinical Information System